GPU computing with Chapel

 Chapel was designed as a parallel-first programming language targeting any hardware that supports parallel execution: multicore processors, multiple nodes in an HPC cluster, and now also GPUs on HPC systems.
 This is very different from the traditional approach to parallel programming in which you would use a dedicated tool for each level of hardware parallelism, e.g. MPI, or OpenMP, or CUDA, etc.

-Towards of the end of this webinar I will show a compact Chapel code that uses multiple nodes on a cluster, multiple GPUs on each node, and automatically utilizes all available (in our Slum job) CPU cores on each node, while copying the data as needed between all these hardware layers.
+Later in this workshop I will show a compact Chapel code that uses multiple nodes on a cluster, multiple GPUs on each node, and automatically utilizes all available (in our Slum job) CPU cores on each node, while copying the data as needed between all these hardware layers.
 But let’s start with the basics!

 Running GPU Chapel on the Alliance systems